FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 Surgical Masks for Survival Situations

 This makes sense from more than a selfish standpoint: In survival situations, there will be few medically trained individuals to serve a group or community.
 The medic does a disservice to their people by becoming the next casualty of a epidemic.
 Even before we knew there were such things as viruses and bacteria, efforts to protect the heath care provider were made.

 Around the year 1900, masks began to be used routinely during surgery to prevent micro-organisms residing in medical personnel’s noses and mouths from contaminating the operative field.
 A secondary purpose was to protect the wearer from blood spatter and other fluids from the patient.
 These were not always used by all members of the surgical team, as you can see below:

 Medical masks are evaluated based, partially, on their ability to serve as a barrier to very small particles (we’re talking fractions of microns) that might contain bacteria or viruses.
 These are tested at an air flow rate that approximates human breathing, coughing sneezing.
 As well, masks are tested for their ability to tightly fit the average human face.
 The most commonly available face masks use ear loops or ties to fix them in place, although adhesive masks are being developed.
 Most masks are fabricated of “melt-blown” coated fabric, providing better protection than woven cotton or gauze.

 The upgrade to the basic mask is the N95 respirator mask.
 N95 Medical Masks are a class of disposable respirators that have at least 95% efficiency against particulates > 0.3 microns in size.
 These N95 masks protect against many contaminants but are not 100% protective, although N99 masks (99%) and N100 masks (99.7%) are also available.
 The N stands for non-oil resistant; there are also R95 (oil resistant) and P95 (oil proof) masks, mostly for industrial and agricultural use.
 Many of these masks have a square or round “exhalation valve” in the middle, which helps with breathability.
 None of these masks, which do not cover the eyes, are protective against gases such as chlorine.
 For this, you will need a “gas mask”, subject of a future article.

 Joe and Amy Alton aka Dr. Bones and Nurse Amy, are the authors of the #1 Amazon Bestseller The Survival Medicine Handbook: A guide for when help is NOT on the way.
 You will find their articles in Backwoods Home, Survivalist, Self Reliance Illustrated, and Survival Quarterly magazines, and at their website at www.doomandbloom.net.

 Keep in mind that difference between the N95 and standard surgical masks is that the N95 has a built-in filter that will stop particles from entering the body.
 This makes them a good choice for the caregiver in the sick room since it will help minimize contamination from microorganisms exhaled by other individuals.
 It can also be used to reduce the potential exposure to blood and bodily fluids.

 Speaking of which, Emergency Essentials is having some great sales this month on case lots of many of your favorites.

 Need something from Amazon (and who doesn’t)?

 I earn a small commission from purchases made when you begin your Amazon shopping experience here.
-You still get great Amazon service and the price is the same, no matter what.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!